Analyzing OMNIQ (OMQS) and Its Peers

 |-355.59%

-This table compares OMNIQ and its rivals revenue, earnings per share (EPS) and valuation.
+This table compares OMNIQ and its peers top-line revenue, earnings per share and valuation.

 |Gross Revenue